danielceinos/WTFDataBinding/WTFBinding-en.md

 ## Okay, but how do I use it?

-The number of features provided by the Library of _data binding_ is extensive.
-In this article I will try the most basic and I think that just adding them makes the change worthy.
+The number of features provided by the _data binding_ library is extensive.
+In this article I will show the most basic concepts and I think that by just adding them makes the change worthy.

 The _data binding_'s starter pack consists of: